Why Orwell Matters: America

 Orwell never traveled to the United States as he had little interest in it.
 He was suspicious of the consumerist and materialistic culture.
 He was somewhat resentful of its imperial ambitions and overly critical about its size and vulgarity.
 Orwell did take American literature seriously, he recognized its success with the incomplete struggle for liberty, and discussed it on the BBC.
 Near the end of his life when his health was failing due to tuberculosis, he began to have a change of heart towards America.
 He wrote about Jack London's life and works and had a great appreciation for them.
 He began to realize the appeal for North America's vast land and fierce individualism.
 Orwell's admirers from the states urged him to visit them.
 There were many suitable climates for his health and the streptomycin that might have healed his lungs was only manufactured and easily distributed in America.
 Orwell briefly contemplated spending some time in the South writing, but he was too weak to visit.

 Hitchens thinks that if Orwell had lived another ten years he would have visited the United States after being persuaded by his friends in New York.
 Orwell understood the importance of Thomas Paine and having a constitution.
 His references to American history and American ideals are scarce but quite accurate.
 Hitchens writes, 'the American subject was in every sense Orwell's missed opportunity.'

 Feminism and women

-Hitchens devotes his "Feminism and Women" chapter to the controversies surrounding the accusations of Orwell's fear and hatred towards women.
-Hitchens notes that Orwell wrote for a predominantly male audience and had a hard time developing a believable female character.
+Hitchens devotes his chapter "Orwell and the Feminists: Difficulties with Girls" to the controversies surrounding the accusations of Orwell's fear and hatred towards women.
+Hitchens notes that Orwell wrote for a predominantly male audience and that his female characters were "practically devoid of the least trace of intellectual or reflective capacity."
 Yet Orwell had good relationships with intelligent and strong women.
 Orwell was married twice and his first wife, Eileen O'Shaugnessy, helped sharpen the plot for Animal Farm.
 Orwell would read aloud his newest written chapters to her for her constructive criticism.
-Hitchens writes that, "Orwell desired the feminine but was put off his guard by the female.
-But he did not hate women."
+Hitchens writes that, "Orwell liked and desired the feminine but was somewhat put on his guard by the female.
+And he really didn’t like, and may even have feared, either feminine men or masculine women."

-List for the British Foreign Office

-In 1949, shortly before he died, the English author George Orwell prepared a list of notable writers and other persons he considered to be unsuitable as possible writers for the anti-communist propaganda activities of the Information Research Department, a propaganda organisation of the British state under the Foreign Office.

-Over fifty years later, in 2002, the list was first published in The Guardian; and the original was released by the Foreign Office soon after.